-They can be safer than cash
+Can be safer than cash

 In addition to being more convenient than paying with cash, credit cards can be safer.

 Once cash is gone, it's gone; there's no getting it back if a thief decides to buy a TV with it.
 If you notice that your credit card has gone missing, however, you can quickly call your provider and get them to cancel it.
-Worst case scenario is you have to pay a minor fee for a replacement card.
+Worst case scenario is you pay a minor fee for a replacement card.

 Even if you don't cancel the card in time, your company will notify you of any suspicious purchases made an in your name.
 If mild-mannered Bill from accounts were to suddenly buy himself an absurd surround-sound system, the credit card company might verify this purchase with him.

 While some conduct their overseas spending with the help of a travel money card or a good old-fashioned bum-bag, many credit cards are optimised for travel.
-Credit cards can offer good exchange rates and features for travellers and some have low or non-existent currency conversion fees, meaning you'll be charged little for making a purchase on such a card overseas.
+Credit cards can offer good exchange rates and features for travellers, and some have low or non-existent currency conversion fees, meaning you'll be charged little for making a purchase on such a card overseas.

-They can help build your credit profile
+Help build your credit profile

 A word of caution: Keep in mind that applying for numerous credit cards in a short space of time and having a high credit card limit can hurt your credit score.
 Lenders will assess you on your credit card limit, not your balance.

-Rewards programs might not be worth it
+Rewards programs may not match their perceived worth

 You'll notice that the main chunk of this article's 'benefits' section is taken up by rewards programs and perks attached to the card.
-These cards tend to be more expensive than cards without in terms of the interest rates and fees charged, and according to a recent report from the RBA , 60% of cardholders tend to overestimate the net monetary value they are receiving from such cards - with half of them incurring a loss.

-According to the report, these cardholders are more likely to be motivated by points rather than fees and interest.
+These cards tend to be more expensive than cards without in terms of the interest rates and fees charged, and according to the RBA , 60% of cardholders tend to overestimate the net monetary value they are receiving from such cards - with half of them incurring a loss.
+These cardholders are more likely to be motivated by points rather than fees and interest.

-The consumers who were found to have made a net gain on their rewards cards were high-income earners, while those who did not earned lower incomes and were more likely to use the card to borrow.
+The RBA notes consumers who were found to have made a net gain on their rewards cards were high-income earners, while those who did not earned lower incomes and were more likely to use the card to borrow.

-A good rule of thumb to find out what your rewards points are actually worth in dollars is to multiply the number of points you have by 0.01.
+A good rule of thumb to find out what your rewards points are worth in dollars is to multiply the number of points you have by 0.01.
 If you find you're spending way too much for too little, then consider switching to a cheaper card.

-Credit card fraud is rife
+Credit card fraud

 Savings.com.au's two cents